Mm-Ds/Web-Scrapper/README.md

 # Web-Scrapper
-A python web scrapper (using requests, beautifulSoup and io.open)
+A python web scrapper (using requests, beautifulSoup)